 Waste Classification Guidelines: How to Separate Household Waste

-Managing what we throw away isn’t just about taking the bins out — it’s about protecting our planet.
-With global waste expected to increase by more than 70% by 2050, learning how to separate waste properly at home has never been more important.
-Every Aussie household has a part to play.
-By following simple waste classification guidelines and learning how to segregate garbage the right way, you can reduce landfill, save resources, and create a cleaner environment.
+Managing household rubbish isn’t just about taking the bins out — it’s about making smarter choices that protect the environment.
+With global waste projected to rise by over 70% by 2050, following clear waste classification guidelines at home has never been more important.
+By understanding waste classification and adopting simple trash separation tips for small homes, Aussie households can reduce landfill, conserve resources, and support a cleaner, more sustainable future.

 Yellow and red trash bins placed in front of the house, with sorted waste inside and a few cardboard boxes next to them.